jacobkap/crimebythenumbers/docs/subsetting.md

 #>  [1] FALSE  TRUE FALSE FALSE FALSE FALSE FALSE FALSE FALSE FALSE
 ```

-This also works with characters such as all the animals in the object we made earlier. "gorilla" is the third animal in our object, so if we check animals == "gorilla" we expect the third value to be `TRUE` and all others to be `FALSE`.
-Make sure it is spelled exactly (including capitalization) and is in quotes.
+This also works with characters such as the animals in the object we made earlier. "gorilla" is the third animal in our object, so if we check animals == "gorilla" we expect the third value to be `TRUE` and all others to be `FALSE`.
+Make sure the match is spelled correctly (including capitalization) and is in quotes.

 ```r